Where to Sell Seiko Watch | How Much is a Seiko Watch – Las Vegas NV

 Seiko’s wall clock business became largely successful in the 1890s.
 As a result, Hattori wanted to expand his business, and in 1895, he produced his first pocket watch, the Timekeeper.
 The creation of the pocket watch was crucial to the creation of Japan’s very own wristwatch.

 In mid-1912, pocket watches remained popular in Japan as the number of wristwatches imported to Japan was still limited.
 Hattori, wanting to be “one step ahead,” threw himself into creating Japan’s first wristwatch.
 And in 1913, the Laurel made its debut as Japan’s first wristwatch.
+It is clear that Seiko has a rich history, with it being one of the firsts in the watch industry.
+For this, you can sell your Seiko watch for an impressive price if you have an old piece that’s working perfectly.
+So, try to know the story behind your item first before doing anything else.

 The Seikosha factory burned down after the Great Kanto Earthquake struck in 1923.
 The company recovered and created a new watch that went on sale in December 1924.
 It was the first watch that carried the Seiko name.